5.2.1 Data Acquisition

 ros2 launch orbbec_camera gemini2.launch.py

-The Orbbec ROS2 wrapper offers numerous configurable parameters.
-For instance, setting enable_point_cloud:=false
+The Orbbec ROS2 wrapper provides many configurable parameters.
+For example, setting enable_point_cloud:=false and enable_colored_point_cloud:=false disables the point cloud data stream.

-# Query SDK Version
+# Query SDK version

 ros2 service call /camera/get_sdk_version orbbec_camera_msgs/srv/GetString '{}'